Grindelia squarrosa

 Grindelia squarrosa, also known as a curly-top gumweed or curlycup gumweed, is a small North American biennial or short-lived perennial plant.

 Description

 G. squarrosa is a decumbent to erect, much-branched perennial herb or subshrub growing up to 100 cm tall.
 The leaves are 1.5–7.5 cm long, gray-green, crenate with each tooth having a yellow bump near its tip, and resinous.

 The plant produces numerous flower heads in open, branching arrays.
+The flower bract (involucre) is resinous and consists of multiple overlapping rows of phyllaries with tips that are strongly curled outward, sometimes curling back to form a circle.
 Each head usually contains 12–40 yellow ray flowers, though sometimes the rays are absent.
 These surround many small disc flowers.
 The plant blooms from July through late September.
 The brown seed is usually four-angled, with loose scales.